 In seeking to understand the complex origin of eating disorders, it can be useful to think of contributing factors in two categories: internal factors (i.e., genetic or biological in nature) and external factors (i.e., environmental or socio-cultural influences).
 Just as with the “nature vs nurture” debate, it’s not a simple either/or answer.
 Why?
 Because our genes and our environment interact, and only an interplay of the two can result in an eating disorder.

-We know that eating disorders existed long before Instagram — there are even historic records .
+We know that eating disorders existed long before Instagram — there are even historic records describing symptoms of anorexia as long ago as 300 BC.
 And while almost everyone today is exposed to messages about looking or eating a certain way, most people don’t develop eating disorders.
 The biological factor is what helps explain why some people are at higher risk, and why eating disorders existed long before Instagram did.

 Research on the genetic component of eating disorders is a new but growing field.
-We know that , and we are beginning to understand some of the that are more common in those who develop them.
+We know that eating disorders can be hereditary, and we are beginning to understand some of the specific genetic risk factors that are more common in those who develop them.

-Genetics seem to play a role in a variety of physiological and psychological characteristics, factors, and — such as perfectionism, novelty seeking, and rigidity, to name a few — that can make someone more vulnerable to an eating disorder.
-Neurodiversity and a tendency toward certain mood disorders can also increase the risk. ()
+Genetics seem to play a role in a variety of physiological and psychological characteristics, metabolic factors, and temperament traits — such as perfectionism, novelty seeking, and rigidity, to name a few — that can make someone more vulnerable to an eating disorder.
+Neurodiversity and a tendency toward certain mood disorders can also increase the risk.
+(Learn more about how eating disorders co-occur with other conditions.)

 But having a family history or carrying specific genetic risk factors doesn’t mean that someone is destined to develop an eating disorder.
 For instance, while someone might be genetically inclined toward, say, perfectionism, this could be channeled into many other avenues — like school, art, music, sports.
 What’s more, a genetic inclination doesn’t necessarily mean that gene is expressed.
 For an eating disorder to take root, there must be other factors at play.